notme84/EuroParty/README.md

 # EuroParty

-# H1 Summary
+# Summary
-Euro Party is a euro-board game style Mario Party game!
+Euro Party is a euro-board game style Mario Party game and tying the board game to mini-games

-# H2 Inspiration board games
+# Inspiration board games
 Lords of Waterdeep
 Dune Imperium + 1st expac
 Apiary